OctopusDeploy/docs/docs/administration/authentication/authentication-providers/okta-authentication.md

 ---

 :::hint
-Authentication using [Okta](https://www.okta.com/), a cloud-based identity management service, is available in Octopus Deploy 3.16 and later.
+Authentication using [Okta](https://www.okta.com/), a cloud-based identity management service, is available in **Octopus 3.16** and later.
 :::

 To use Okta authentication with Octopus you will need to: